mapache-salvaje/server-side-data/TUTORIAL.md

 - `params.paginationModel.pageSize` tells you how many rows per page
 - `params.sortModel` contains which columns are sorted and in what direction
 - `params.filterModel` contains any active filters
-- Convert these to query parameters that your server can understand

-## 5. Making the API call
+## 12. Making the API call

-Now fetch the data from your server:
+Fetch the data from your server:

 ```typescript
 const response = await fetch(`http://localhost:3001/api/employees?${urlParams.toString()}`);